Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/standards.md

 Variable names will follow the same naming convention as file names.

-Examples of lower camel casing:
+Examples of lowercase snake casing:

 ```
 tree_node